JoshuaKGoldberg/TSLint.MSBuild/README.md

 ### TSLint version

-The highest available TSLint version in your NuGet packages directory will be used.
+The *first* available TSLint version in your NuGet packages directory will be used.

 ## Development